LordLuceus/melvin/README.md

 You can also use the `multiroll` or `rr` command to roll dice multiple times, like this: `?rr 6 4d6kh3`.
 This will effectively generate a standard set of D&D 5e ability scores.

 The `average` or `avg` command will return the average total for the provided dice roll.
 E.G. `?avg 4d6` will return `14`.
-Likewise, the `min` and `max` will give you the minimum and maximum totals respectively.
+Likewise, the `min` and `max` commands will give you the minimum and maximum totals respectively.

 ### Support